 All the images submitted (except for those in the Grant category and at least half of the photos presented in the Photo Story) must have been taken within Italy’s borders and after January 1, 2019.
 The images must be uploaded by 11:00 p.m.
 (Italian time, GMT+1) on March 15, 2022 for the Grant category, and by 11:00 p.m.
 (Italian time, GMT+1) on Sept.
-6, 2021 for the Single Photo and the Photo Story categories.
+5, 2022 for the Single Photo and the Photo Story categories.

 The images must be relevant to the mission stipulated by the ISPA and to one of the three sustainability themes (i.e., environmental, social, or governance), which are discussed in detail on the website’s homepage at www.ispaward.com.

 Should any of the finalists or winners fail to reply, the Jury reserves the right to modify the order of the finalists or name another winner.
 If the winners refuse to accept the cash prize, the Jury reserves the right to donate the money in question to Pane Quotidiano Onlus (Viale Toscana 28 – 20136 Milano)).
 The Organizer reserves the right, at its sole discretion, to disqualify and remove any application that does not comply with the stipulated requirements, even if the Applicant completed the registration on the website correctly.
 Disqualifications may be applied retroactively if violations of the Official Rules should be revealed at a later date.

 If the winning image in the Single Photo category was also included in the winning Photo Story, then the second-place finalist will be automatically designated as the winner of the Single Photo category.